-With his family, Bishop Monrad (a former prime minister of Denmark) arrived in New Zealand in 1866, accompanied by a handful of hardworking young Danes who helped him clear bush at Karere in the Manawatū.
-Monrad’s hands and those of his fellows became ‘mercilessly puffed up by innumerable mosquito bites’.
-The immigrants were the first in a long line of Scandinavian woodsmen and women to feel the bite of the swamp dweller.
+Bishop Monrad (a former prime minister of Denmark) arrived in New Zealand in 1866 with his family.
+They were accompanied by a handful of hardworking young Danes who helped him clear bush at Karere in Manawatū.
+Their hands became ‘mercilessly puffed up by innumerable mosquito bites’.
+These immigrants were the first in a long line of Scandinavian woodsmen and women to feel the bite of the swamp dweller.

 Te whakamahi i tēnei tūemi